Indoor cat looking at camera

 Hill's Science Diet Indoor Dry Cat Food

 Hill's Science Diet Indoor is the gold standard for indoor cat nutrition.
-It uses natural fiber to support healthy digestion and hairball control, and the calorie content is specifically calibrated for less-active indoor lifestyles.
-In our testing, cats maintained ideal weight without feeling hungry.
+Natural fiber supports healthy digestion and hairball control, and the calorie content is specifically calibrated for less-active indoor lifestyles.
+According to verified owner reviews, cats maintained ideal weight without feeling hungry.

 Pros